February 20: The Wall Street Boy (Kipkemboi) at 5:30

 Peters Education Center Auditorium (West of Save Mart Center in the Student Recreation Center Building)

-Discussant: TAdashi Nakamura (Director)
+Discussant: Charles Uwagbai (Director)

 CineCulture club promotes cultural awareness through film and post-screening discussions.